 The ThreeWeeks Editors' Awards

 Presented by Edinburgh Festival magazine ThreeWeeks, the Editors’ Awards go to the ten things that the ThreeWeeks editors believe made that year's Festival extra special.
-Winners can be people, plays, companies, venues or even whole festivals.
-The awards are presented on the last weekday of the Fringe.
+These have one of the widest criteria of all the Fringe awards, as winners can be people, shows, companies, venues or even whole festivals.
+There are no criteria other than the winners bringing something extra special to the Festival.
+There is no application process.
+Winners are announced at a small gathering on the last weekend of the Festival.

 The Herald Angel Awards

 Presented in association with the Festival Theatre.

 Since their inception in 1996, The Herald Angel Awards have been an integral part of the Edinburgh Festival scene, celebrating and rewarding the diverse range of talent from the various festivals including the Edinburgh International Festival, The Edinburgh Festival Fringe, The Jazz & Blues Festival and The Edinburgh International Book Festival.

 The awards have been bestowed upon some of the world's most recognised names such as Hollywood star Alan Cumming and Irish playwright Enda Walsh.
 Herald Angels are awarded to the best of the festivals’ performers, venues and backstage crew who have managed to impress The Herald's distinguished panel of arts critics.
 In outstanding cases, the panel may award an ‘Archangel’ - the highest honour presented at the ceremony, while ‘little Devils’ are awarded to those who have overcome adversity, or in the true tradition of the festival, have demonstrated a 'show must go on' attitude.

 - What Girls Are Made Of - Traverse Theatre Company, Raw Material in association with Regular Music (Traverse Theatre)